 Reinstatement will take place after installation is completed, in the next available season.

 Vegetation will be reinstated as shown in the reinstatement plan.

 Where the topsoil has been stripped and stored adjacent to the excavation, this will then be replaced after the works have been completed and either seeded with an appropriate conservation seed mix, previously collected seed or left for natural regeneration, following discussion with Rushmoor Borough Council’s Ecology Officer and informed by the updated surveys.

 Hedgerows will be fully reinstated, and areas of woodland will be fully reinstated with a mix of appropriate native trees and woodland shrub species to the west of the A237, while in the Cove Valley Southern Grassland and Cove Brook Grassland the removed trees will be reinstated as acid grassland.
 The crossing of the Ively Brook will be reinstated to a more naturalistic structure if this has not already been achieved by RBC at the time of construction.

-Construction access will be from Ively Road, Cove Road, and via Cove Cricket Club Grasmere Road.
+Our construction vehicles will access the park from Cove Road and from Cove Cricket Club.
 At the midpoint of the country park is construction compound 4AC which facilitates the works.

-The work areas will be fully secure with locked gates and 24-hour security.
+Our working areas are fully secure with locked gates and 24-hour security.

 The voluntary Environmental Investment Programme (EIP) comprises a range of activities along the proposed replacement pipeline route to carry out localised environmental improvements, such as enhancing local biodiversity within environmentally classified sites and/or areas of social/community importance.

 At Southwood Country Park, these activities include: